lichifeng/MgxParser/src/README.md

 important information about this record.
 The other accepts a byte(uint8_t) array and parses the data.

+If input is a zip archive, MgxParser will try to extract first file in the archive and parse it as a record.
+This function is intended to tackle compressed record files from old version of aocrec.com.

 No error was expected even if something unexpected happend in parsing process.
 Users should check parsing result by the value of key `status` and `message` in JSON response.